Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 18.04.16  Updated instructions about using source files of CKeditor.
+Version 1.5.6_0 [B551+18.04.2016].

 - 17.04.16  Fixed source mode of CKeditor: does not use resourceloader and requires setting variables $wgWYSIWYGSourceMode = true and $wgResourceLoaderDebug = true in LocalSettings.php (and rename ckeditor_source=>ckeditor).
-Version 1.5.6_0 [B551+17.04.2016].
+Version 1.5.6_0 [B551++17.04.2016].

 - 27.03.16  Hide window of wikieditor when page is opened in wysiwyg mode.
 Version 1.5.6_0 [B551++27.03.2016].